-A Handbuilt Ultra-Luxury Flagship
+A Handbuilt Ultra-Luxury Flagship: Celestiq

 Cadillac says that the Celestiq, its new top-of-the-line all-electric car, is one of the most advanced, most luxurious, and most important vehicles ever.
 Designed to reestablish Cadillac’s position as the “standard of the world,” it’s also set to be the most expensive Cadillac ever made, with a starting price of over $300,000 before options.

 If that sounds like a lot, it is.
-But the Celestiq is no ordinary luxury car, electric or otherwise.
+But this EV is no ordinary luxury car, electric or otherwise.
 Unlike even the most high-end European sedans, every Celestiq will be a “completely bespoke work of automotive art,” hand-built in Warren, Michigan to the customer’s specifications.
 The company claims that no two Celestiqs will be alike, and that clients and their dealers will work directly with Cadillac designers to realize their unique vision.
 The result should be an unprecedented level of personalization.

 Being an EV, and one built on General Motors’ Ultium suite of tech, the Celestiq combines old-world handmade quality with the latest technology, including the most advanced driver assists and semi-autonomous capability.